fchavonet/holbertonschool-Fun-with-CSS/README.md

 In this project, I explore creative web design using only HTML and CSS.
 My goal is to enhance static pages with dynamic layouts and animations, all without JavaScript.

-You can test the results of my work through the following links.
+You can test the results of my work through the following links:

 - [0.
 Sprite languages](https://fchavonet.github.io/holbertonschool-Fun-with-CSS/0-index.html).
 - [1.
 Move the (under)line](https://fchavonet.github.io/holbertonschool-Fun-with-CSS/1-index.html).